Skip to main content

 Lookups enrich your event data by incorporating field-value combinations from lookup tables.
 Padas uses lookups to compare field-value combinations in your event data with those in external lookup tables.
 If Padas finds matching field-value combinations in the lookup table, it appends the corresponding field-value combinations from the table to the events in your PDL search results.
 This process enhances the data and provides you with additional context and insights for analysis.

-IDUnique identifier.
-This ID is also used as a key when updating/deleting the lookups.
+IDStringUnique identifier for the lookup.
+This ID is used as a key when updating or deleting the lookup entry.

 Test View and Examples